Droxia; Hydrea; Siklos

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may raise the chance of getting cancer.
 A type of cancer called leukemia and skin cancer have happened in people taking this drug for a long time.
-Your child will need to have regular check-ups.
-The doctor will tell you how often your child needs to have these.
+You will need to have regular check-ups.
+Your doctor will tell you how often to have these.
 Talk with the doctor.

 - It is used to treat a type of leukemia.

 - It is used to treat cancer of the head and neck.

 - It is used to treat sickle cell anemia.